ruforavishnu/Delta-Deer/readme.md

 1. Found out the intersection point of the scanline and an edge of the polygon.
 Now just need to find the intersection pairs and sort it and we are done.

+Commit#20
+1. Added the stackoverflow answer which provided me with the help in solving the algorithm as a pdf file so later on I can clearly see how I figured out the algorithm